-When we talk about perimenopause, the usual suspects like hot flashes and irregular periods immediately come to mind.
-Yet, the perimenopause is far more complicated than this.
-There are so many lesser-known symptoms that many women quietly endure, often unaware of their connection to their changing perimenopausal hormones.
+Most of us know the usual suspects like hot flashes, but many of us don’t know the uncommon symptoms of perimenopause.
+There are many lesser-known symptoms that many women quietly endure, often unaware of their potential connection to their changing hormones.
 A lot of these aren’t widely recognized as signs of perimenopause—partly due to the limited research in this area.
 Nevertheless, these lesser-known symptoms are gaining our attention, and we wanted you to know about them as well.

 What is Perimenopause?

 Perimenopause marks a significant transitional phase in your reproductive life, where your ovaries gradually produce less estrogen and progesterone, the key hormones regulating your reproductive system.
 This decline isn’t steady or predictable.
-Rather, you might experience varying levels of these hormones from month to month.
+Rather, you’ll likely experience varying levels of these hormones from month to month.
 These hormonal fluctuations can lead to a variety of symptoms and changes in your menstrual cycle until eventually you reach menopause (one full year without a bleed).
-During perimenopause,

 Understanding these changes is crucial to managing this phase of your life effectively.
 And knowing what the symptoms are (even the unusual ones) can save you a lot of frustration and confusion.
 So let’s dive in…